From the Mailbag: Kruspe or Geyer–Which is Better?

 There is a much longer answer possible and every horn teacher will have a bit different take on all of this.
 Kruspe or Geyer is a minefield that every advanced student of the horn will have to negotiate carefully and you really should try both.
 Good luck to all readers in your personal quests for horn happiness.

-UPDATE: Within actually only a few months of posting this article, and having thought about it for years, I actually made the switch to a custom Geyer style horn.
-Among other things, as implied above, I feel this type of horn in general gives the type of sound that is more marketable in our present professional world in the U.S.A., and I have enjoyed the change, it feels very comfortable to play.
-I will have more on the topic in a future article.
+UPDATE: Within actually only a few months of posting this article, and having thought about it for years, I actually made the switch to a Geyer/Knopf style horn.
+Among other things, as implied above, I feel this type of horn in general gives the type of sound that is more marketable in our present professional world in the U.S.A., and I have enjoyed the change, it feels very comfortable to play (meaning: less work!).